1984 New York City Subway shooting: Subsequent developments

-Goetz achieved celebrity status as a popular cultural symbol of a public disgusted with urban crime and disorder.
-In 2001 he ran unsuccessfully for mayor of New York City.
+Goetz achieved celebrity status after the shooting.
+In 2001, he unsuccessfully ran for mayor of New York City; amongst other issues, Goetz advocated for a vegetarian menu in New York City schools, jails, and hospitals.
 In 2004, Goetz was interviewed by Nancy Grace on Larry King Live, where he stated his actions were good for New York City and forced the city to address crime.
-In 2005, Goetz unsuccessfully ran for public advocate; on his campaign website, he described the shooting:
+In 2005, Goetz unsuccessfully ran for public advocate; he described the subway shooting on his campaign website.
+In late 2013, Goetz was arrested for allegedly attempting to sell marijuana to an undercover police officer.
+After Goetz's attorney moved for dismissal on speedy-trial grounds, a judge agreed that prosecutors took 14 days too long to prosecute the case, and it was dismissed in September 2014.